-If you are someone that is looking to lose a few pounds and doesn’t really care about your 40 yard dash time or your vertical leap, then I wouldn't recommend Insanity to you.
+If you are someone that is looking to lose a few pounds and doesn’t really care about your 40-yard dash time or your vertical leap, then I wouldn't recommend Insanity to you.
 P90X is better than Insanity in my opinion when it comes to maintaining or losing weight while building muscle.
-P90X is not only easier on your joints, but it also incorporates more of a full body workout than Insanity.
-Even though I didn’t complete the Insanity work out, I think that I gave it enough of a trial to give an honest critique.
+P90X is not only easier on your joints, but it also incorporates more of a full-body workout than Insanity.
+Even though I didn’t complete the Insanity workout, I think that I gave it enough of a trial to give an honest critique.
 The strength training days of P90X give me more to look forward to throughout my workout.
-The strength training also ads a sense of accomplishment to the P90X workout.
+The strength training also adds a sense of accomplishment to the P90X workout.
 It is nice to see muscle development and an increase in strength as you work through the P90X program.
-P90X gives you that with it's strength days, while Insanity left me wanting more.
+P90X gives you that with its strength days, while Insanity left me wanting more.
 Insanity is more monotonous than P90X because the cardio never stops and a lot of the workouts are very similar.
-Insanity seemed like Run, Jump, Stretch and the workout is done to me.
+Insanity seemed like Run, Jump, Stretch, and the workout is done to me.

 I may try to incorporate a few Insanity work outs into my P90X workouts as many people like to do.
 They call it a hybrid work out where you do the P90X strength training days with Insanity replacing P90X on cardio days.
 Three days a week of jumping might be more tolerable on my knees than the 5-6 days of jumping required while doing the Insanity program.
 It may not be necessary though, because P90X has it's own cardio workouts that seem to get the job done.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Kim on July 19, 2018: